Southport: Metropolitan Borough of Sefton

-The government again directed the Local Government Commission for England to make a review in December 1996 (after it had finished the work on the creation of unitary authorities), commencing in January 1997.
+In December 1996 (after it had finished the work on the creation of unitary authorities), the government again directed the Local Government Commission for England to conduct a review, commencing in January 1997.
 This review was constrained by the legal inability of the commission to recommend that the current Sefton-West Lancashire border be altered.
 In a MORI poll conducted at the behest of the LGCE, 65% of Southport residents supported the campaign, compared to 37% in the borough as a whole.
 Local MPs Matthew Banks and Ronnie Fearn (MPs for Southport at various times) supported making Southport a unitary authority, with Banks wishing to see it tied to Lancashire ceremonially, but Fearn wishing to see it remain, as a separate borough, in Merseyside.

 The commission noted that Southport would have a relatively low population for a unitary authority, even including Formby (89,300 or 114,700), and that it was worried about the viability of a south Sefton authority without Southport, and therefore recommended the status quo be kept.
 The commission suggested the use of area committees for the various parts of the borough and also that Southport could become a civil parish.
 Another request made in 2004 was turned down, the Electoral Commission must request such a review.

 In 2002, a local independent party calling themselves the Southport Party was established, with many members supporting a policy of "Southport out of Sefton."
 Three council seats were won in the 2002 local elections, including that of the leader of Sefton Council, Liberal Democrat Councillor, David Bamber.
 At the following election there were no gains and a drop in the number of votes for the party.
 At the all out election in 2004, one of their councillors stood down, whilst the other two lost their seats.

 To date, there have been no further moves to change Sefton's boundaries, but the Boundary Commission indicated in 2004 that a future review is possible.

 From 2014 the Borough of Sefton became one of the six boroughs of the Liverpool City Region Combined Authority.